tushar-sharma/tushar-sharma.github.io/_posts/2022-11-06-your-filename.md

 argument is int: {'id': 2, 'name': 'test'
 ```

 So does python support `function override`?
 In python by default function override is not supported.
+When we define multiple functions with the same name, the later one always overrides the prior and thus, in the namespace, there will always be a single entry against each function name.

 However you can use Implementing Multiple Dispatch with Function Annotations

 ```python
 import inspect